 Summary of the Americans with Disabilities Act

-- Assistance Dogs are protected by the federal law the Americans with Disabilities Act (ADA).
+- Clients with their Service Dogs are protected by the federal law the Americans with Disabilities Act (ADA).

 - The ADA guarantees that all people with disabilities have the legal right to use their assistance animal in all areas that are open to the general public.